egesualp/lmu-mlops-ss25/reports/README.md

 >
 > Answer:

 In total we have implemented 36 tests.
-Primarily we are testing data and model as these the most critical parts of our application but also api.
+Primarily we are testing data and model as these are the most critical parts of our application.
 We aimed to keep our data processing and model parts as stable as possible during development.
+We run test on api script as well.

 ### Question 8